-There are places in where you might be required to prove that your toilet is certified.
-However, these certifications are very problematic.
+Certifications are problematic.
 First, they do not address what happens to the solid material once it’s removed from the toilet – and that is the most important thing!
 Any composting toilet could possibly have fecal pathogens in the solid waste that you remove.
 It is critical that this waste be carefully handled according to instructions, and that fecal contamination does not occur.
 The certifications provide absolutely no assurance of that.

 Secondly, some certifications are very expensive to obtain.
-They might cost in the range of $40,000, with annual ongoing fees of several thousand dollars per product or model.
-For this reason, some toilet manufacturers are deciding not to obtain certification.
+They can cost over $40,000, with annual ongoing fees of several thousand dollars per product or model.
+For this reason, numerous toilet manufacturers are deciding not to pursue certification.
 Complicating matters is the fact that some older toilets which do not work all that well have obtained certification, while some newer models that work much better do not have certification.
 So we have a crazy situation where some toilets that don’t work very well are certified, and toilets that work very well are not certified.

-Thirdly, there is no universal agreement among government agencies on certification., what it means, what should be tested, or what should be required.
-In my personal experience, certification doesn’t mean much to most authorities, and being certified is in no way a guarantee that your toilet will be approved.
+Thirdly, there is no universal agreement among government agencies on certification, what it means, what should be tested, or what should be required.
+In my personal experience, composting toilet certification is confusing to everyone, and being certified is in no way a guarantee that a toilet will be approved.

 New Guidelines on Composting Toilets